AhmetDikbayir/todoApp/README.md

 For connection frontend:
   - cors

-# For frontedn React.JS was used
+# For frontend React.JS was used

 For HTTP Request:
   - Axios